syncfusion-content/ej2-react-docs/ej2-react/gantt/getting-started.md

 {% previewsample "page.domainurl/code-snippet/gantt/run-cs1" %}

-> You can refer to our [React Gantt Chart]( https://www.syncfusion.com/react-ui-components/react-gantt-chart) feature tour page for its groundbreaking feature representations.
-You can also explore our [React Gantt Chart example]( https://ej2.syncfusion.com/react/demos/#/material/gantt/default) that shows how to render the Gantt Chart in React.
+N> You can refer to our [React Gantt Chart]( https://www.syncfusion.com/react-components/react-gantt-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [React Gantt Chart example](https://ej2.syncfusion.com/react/demos/#/bootstrap5/gantt/default) that shows you how to render the Gantt Chart in React.